ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 ## Exact Results

-There are MANY values this scheme is able to represent exactly; with the above details in mind, we can even come up with some ourselves.
+There are **many** values this scheme is able to represent exactly; with the above details in mind, we can even come up with some ourselves.

 However, many if not most numbers we type into our editors will be "careless" and inexact.
 In this case, en route from text to running program, the number will be rounded toward a truly representable value.

-ALSO happens when result of an add, multiply, etc. isn't representable
+**TODO** happens when result of an add, multiply, etc. isn't representable

+**TODO** maybe we should walk through an example or two?

 <a id="other-precisions"></a>